maxs-kan/InterpretableNeuroDL/README.md

 ### 5 Nearest_Neighbors_team

 We analyze data provided by The Human Connectome Project (HCP).
-Using full-size MRI data we solve the problem of binary classification of finding the sex of an object.
+Using diffusion MRI data we solve the problem of binary classification of finding the sex of an person using 3D-CNN.
+Further we intepret obtained model to undestand of male-female brain differencies.

 ## Setup and Dependencies

-- Python
+- python

 - numpy